 We also found that where a sentence includes a numeric quantity be very clear to avoid any potential confusion.
 Try “500ml water on Mondays and Thursdays” instead of “500ml water twice a week”.
 At the same time, make sure instructions give the correct specifics.
 Be clear, but be accurate.

-Use a clear type font
+Use a legible font

 Always choose a clear, readable font.
 But especially check that your numbers present clearly.
 We found there can be confusion between 0 and O and between 1 and I.